e9x/simple-socks/README.md

 import socks5 from 'simple-socks';

 const server = socks5.createServer({
-  connectionFilter : function (destination, origin, callback) {
+	connectionFilter: function (destination, origin, callback) {
 		if (origin.address === '127.0.0.1') {
 			console.log('denying access from %s:%s', origin.address, origin.port);

+			return setImmediate(
+				callback,
-      return setImmediate(callback, new Error('access from specified origin is denied'));
+				new Error('access from specified origin is denied') );
 		}

 		if (destination.address === '10.0.0.1') {
 			console.log('denying access to %s:%s', remote.address, remote.port);

+			return setImmediate(
+				callback,
-      return setImmediate(callback, new Error('access to specified destination is denied'));
+				new Error('access to specified destination is denied') );
 		}

 		return setImmediate(callback);
-  }
+	},
 });
 ```

 The `connectionFilter` callback accepts three arguments:

-* destination - an information object containing details for destination connection
+- destination - an information object containing details for destination connection
-  * address - the TCP address of the remote server
+  - address - the TCP address of the remote server
-  * port - the TCP port of the remote server
+  - port - the TCP port of the remote server
-* origin - an information object containing details for origin connection
+- origin - an information object containing details for origin connection
-  * address - the TCP address of the origin (client) connection
+  - address - the TCP address of the origin (client) connection
-  * port - the TCP port of the origin (client) connection
+  - port - the TCP port of the origin (client) connection
-* callback - callback for destination and/or origin address validation... if connections are allowed to the destination address, the callback should be called with no arguments
+- callback - callback for destination and/or origin address validation... if connections are allowed to the destination address, the callback should be called with no arguments

 For an example, see [examples/createServerConnectionFilter.js](examples/createServerConnectionFilter.js).